-Cornea Regeneration using limbal tissue explants
+Cornea Regeneration on a synthetic membrane with limbal tissue explants

 A publication in Biomaterials titled “Simplifying corneal surface regeneration using a biodegradable synthetic membrane and limbal tissue explants”, on which Dr Rob McKean is a co-author, describes how corneal cells have been successfully cultured on a synthetic sterilised biodegradable membrane either from cells isolated in a laboratory or from cells grown out from very small pieces of tissue.
 A second publication in the British Journal of Ophthalmology describes the pre-clinical tests that showed that membranes could be safely applied to rabbit eyes (the standard model) without inducing local or systemic toxicity and that the membranes broke down completely within 29 days.